digitaledgeit/sass-composer/README.md

 The default setting rewrites and copies URLs relative to the entry file e.g. `../img/logo.png` in  `./scss/_brand.scss` imported from `index.scss` gets re-written as `img/logo.png`.

 You can write your own transforms to do whatever you want e.g. inline images using datauri, rewrite URLs to a CDN, append a cache busting string etc

+## Known issues

+- there is no check for different versions of the same module (in JS conflicts are prevented by wraping the modules in anonymous scopes - which do not exist in CSS)

 ## TODO